-Lea d Officer to complete:- 1 I have consulted the relevant departments in respect of any relevant implications Finance: Kayleigh Inman (26/01/24) been incorporated / additional forms Legal: Louise Bate completed / EIA completed.
-Equalities & Consultation: Ed Sexton Climate: Mark Whitworth Legal, financial/commercial and equalities in the name of the officer consulted must be in mplications must be included within the report and acluded above.
+Lea Lead Officer to complete:- 1 I have consulted the relevant departments in respect of any relevant implications indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms Finance: Kayleigh Inman (26/01/24) Legal: Louise Bate completed / EIA completed.
+Equalities & Consultation: Ed Sexton Climate: Mark Whitworth Legal, financial/commercial and equalities implications must be included within the report and the name of the officer consulted must be included above.
 2 SLB member who approved submission: Kate Josephs, Chief Executive 3 Committee Chair consulted: Councillor Tom Hunt, Leader / S&R Chair Councillor Dawn Dale 4 I confirm that all necessary approval has been obtained in respect of the implications indicated on the Statutory and Council Policy Checklist and that the report has been approved for submission to the Committee by the SLB member indicated at 2.
 In addition, any additional forms have been completed and signed off as required at 1.
 Lead Officer Name: Patrick Butterell Job Title: Assistant Director for Education and Skills Date: 23/01/24